Search engine is loading. Please wait...

 What to carry in the car

-Rental cars usually include basic safety equipment, but it is worth checking at pick-up.
-Depending on the vehicle and provider, useful items may include a warning triangle, spare tyre, and other standard emergency equipment.
+Rental cars usually include basic safety equipment, but it is worth checking before leaving the pick-up location.
+Depending on the vehicle and provider, useful items may include a warning triangle, spare tyre, wheel tools and other standard emergency equipment.
+Also carry water, phone charging cables and offline directions for longer routes.

 Great Brazil road trips to plan with a rental car

-If you are planning a longer one-way itinerary, check one-way fees and permitted drop-off locations before booking, especially around holiday periods.
+If you are planning a longer one-way itinerary, check one-way fees, permitted drop-off locations, toll arrangements and cross-border rules before booking.

 Frequently asked questions about car hire in Brazil